atlasphp/Atlas.Orm/docs/domain.md

 ```

 Now the `ThreadRepository::newThread()` factory method has a lot of work to do.
-It needs to map the individual parts of the persistence record to the
+It needs to map the individual fields in the persistence record to the domain
+object properties.

 ```php
 <?php